1. Intelligence activities and intelligence information

 According to Section 12 of Act No. 153/1994 Coll., activities of the Security Information Service are supervised by the Government and the Parliament of the Czech Republic.

-The oversight exercised by the Government is based on the Government’s right and entitlement to task the Service within the latter’s legal jurisdiction and to evaluate how it deals with the tasks assigned to it.
+The legal act referred to above does not specifically stipulate how and to what extent the Government supervises the Service.
+However, the oversight is based on the Government’s right and entitlement to task the Service within the latter’s legal jurisdiction and to evaluate how it fulfills the tasks assigned to it.
 Similarly, the control is closely related to the fact that the Government is responsible for activities of the Security Information Service, coordinates them, and appoints and recalls the Service’s Director.
 According to Section 8, Paragraph 1, of Act No. 153/1994 Coll., the Security Information Service is obliged to provide reports on its activities to the President and the Government at least once a year, or whenever the President or the Government ask the Service to do so.
 The oversight exercised by the Government covers all areas of activities of the Security Information Service.

 According to Sections 10 et seq. of Act No. 154/1994 Coll., on the Security Information Service, permissions to use intelligence-gathering assets are granted and the use of the assets supervised by the President of the Senate of the High Court of Justice in Prague.